 Daniel J. Watts

-Top Rated Personal Injury Attorney in New York, NY
+Top rated Personal Injury attorney in New York, New YorkMorgan & Morgan

 At the law firm of Morgan & Morgan in New York City, New York, trial attorney Daniel J. Watts fights for victims' rights after injury accidents such as motor vehicle crashes, slips and falls, and other incidents involving dangerous property.
 His experience representing both plaintiffs and defendants in personal injury cases gives him a more comprehensive perspective as he develops customized strategies for those seeking full and fair compensation.